-So, if your weather is quite right for working outside, then bring the outside in with an indoor container garden.
-Since the begonia is a cool weather annual (which also means it needs longer nights), I figure I'll be switching it out in a month or two.
-But I do think the spider plants and club moss will grow year round, establishing themselves in this pot for quite some time.
+So, if your weather is not quite right for working outside, then bring the outside in with an indoor container garden.
+Since the begonia is a cool-weather annual (which also means it needs longer nights), I figure I’ll be switching it out in a month or two.
+But I do think the spider plants and club moss will grow year-round, establishing themselves in this pot for quite some time.
 And as for the elf?
-Well, who knows where he'll land next.
-But I do think he's pretty happy for a while.
+Well, who knows where he’ll land next.
+But I do think he’s pretty happy for a while.

 As always, I am so thankful that you decided to spend a few minutes of your precious time with me today.
 I appreciate your company and your comments more than you can know.
 If you want to make sure you don’t miss future content, pop your email in the beige box up on the right.
 I usually send out 2-3 emails a week, so I won’t inundate your inbox.

 Right now, subscribers to Nourish and Nestle will receive a free, downloadable Measuring Equivalents Chart overlaid on a watercolor lemon.
 You can see it here.
 Sign up to our email list (on my right sidebar) and we’ll send it to your inbox within 24 hours!
 If you are already a subscriber and would like a lemon measuring equivalents chart, send us an email with ‘lemon chart’ in the subject line and we’ll send you one too!